On the link between finite QFT and standard RG approaches: The discussion of renormalization conditions

-Now, we will specify how we define $m(\mu)$ and $\lambda(\mu)$, since these quantities are not fixed in \eqref{eq:RG betas}, i.e. for now eq.~\eqref{RG} is written in an arbitrary renormalization scheme.
-To define $\lambda$, one may adopt the \textit{momentum-subtraction} scheme at zero external momenta, so that renormalized coupling reads:
+Now, we will specify how we define the finite $m(\mu)$ and $\lambda(\mu)$, since these quantities are not fixed in \eqref{eq:RG betas}, i.e. for now eq.~\eqref{RG} is written in an arbitrary renormalization scheme.
+To define finite $\lambda$, one may adopt the \textit{momentum-subtraction} scheme at zero external momenta, so that renormalized coupling reads \cite{Collins:1984xc}:

-which is an off‑shell renormalization condition.
-If one chooses $\mu^2 = m^2$, the mass is defined in the \textit{on-shell} scheme.
-Another condition that fixes the field renormalization may be chosen as:
+If one chooses $\mu^2 = m^2$, the mass is defined in the \textit{on-shell} scheme:

 Any chosen renormalization conditions are correct up to all orders and they define the renormalization factors $Z_m$, $Z_2$, and $Z_4$ from \eqref{eq:all renorm} and \eqref{eq:Z2 Z4}.

 Having introduced all the necessary notations and expressions, in the next section we turn to the finite CS method of renormalization.
 Corresponding system of differential equations will be obtained in a fully renormalized language.
 In this form we will compare CS equations with the RG equation \eqref{RG}.
 This will allow us to understand which renormalization scheme the CS method corresponds to.